fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2023-07-15-singapore-tuition.md

 <u> Hong Kong <u>

-The first tuition center in Hong Kong is believed to be Modern Education, established in 1971 by Mr. Lam Wing-kee.
+The first tuition center in Hong Kong is believed to be Modern Education, established in 1988 by Mr. Ken Ng Kam-Lun.
 Initially, it aimed to provide supplementary education to students who needed extra assistance.
 Over time, tuition centers gained popularity due to the competitive nature of the education system and the desire for academic excellence.
 They became more mainstream in the 1980s and 1990s as the demand for additional academic support grew.
 Today, tuition centers are a common feature of the education landscape in Hong Kong, catering to students of all ages and academic levels.

 <u> Singapore <u>